Engagement Letter

 - Any concerns regarding legal services should be directed to Entcounsel.
 Fees are non-refundable.

 The full CARFAC Member Legal Services Agreement may be updated from time to time.
-The most current version is always available at entcounsel.com/carfac-agreement.
+The most current version is always available at entcounsel.com/carfac.
 In the event of a conflict, the Terms and Conditions and Privacy Policy shall prevail.